-You may have seen baby feeders, whether mesh or silicone, in your local store and wondered what they are for.
-Well, they are a great tool for feeding babies and toddlers—and are especially awesome for teething relief.
-There are many on the market though, so today I’m sharing the best of the best!
+You may have seen baby feeders, whether mesh or silicone, and wondered what they are for.
+They are a great tool for feeding babies and toddlers—and are especially awesome for teething relief.
+There are many on the market though, so today I’m sharing the best of the best.

-They don’t allow babies to have the full texture experience of the food—since the texture is just the mesh of the feeder—so you don’t want to use them for every meal or even most meals.
-(Lots of exposures to lots of textures helps babies and toddlers gain confidence in handling them, which can make feeding kids a lot easier over the longrun.)
+One thing to keep in mind: They don’t allow babies to have the full texture experience of the food—since the texture is mostly the mesh of the feeder.
+That means you don’t want to use one of these for every meal (or even most meals).

-But they can be a handy tool to have in the mix.
-And they are a great way to offer cold teething relief!
+And they are a great way to offer cold teething relief to soothe baby’s gums.

 Baby Fruit Feeder

-Many people like to use baby feeders to offer fruit, either fresh or frozen, since the product makes it really easy for baby to suck on and explore the flavor of fruit in a safe way.
+Many people like to use baby feeders to offer fruit, either fresh or frozen, since the product is a safe way for baby to suck on and explore the flavor of a wide range of fruit.

 Best Mesh Feeder

 This baby feeder has a streamlined, simple design of a mesh bag for the food and a ring for baby to hold onto.
-Small, digestible pieces of food comes through so baby is getting some nourishment (and comfort if using for teething) without the risk of choking.
+Small, digestible pieces of food come through so baby is getting some nourishment (and comfort if using for teething) without the risk of choking.
+It’s about $7 for two of them.

 Best Silicone Feeder

-This baby feeder is made from durable silicone and can be used with fresh or frozen foods.
-The interior stem forces food towards the tiny holes in the feeder and the small handle is sized just right for baby’s little hands.
+This baby feeder, which is priced at under $6, is made from durable silicone and can be used with fresh or frozen foods.
+The interior stem forces food toward the tiny holes in the feeder and the small handle is sized just right for baby’s little hands.

 This popular Kidsme feeder has a replaceable silicone pouch that comes in two sizes, so you can adjust and replace as your child grows.
-It has a unique handle style that some babies may prefer.
+It has a unique handle style that some babies may prefer and can be used as a pacifier too.
+It’s usually priced around $15 and is recommended for ages 4-24 months.

-What should I put into a baby feeder?
+What baby foods should I put into a baby feeder?

 Here are some fruits that are good to serve in a baby feeder: